Skip to content

 - "composer (D9)"

-If your module does not have nightwatch or phpunit tests, you can remove that particular block.
+If your module does not have Nightwatch or PHPUnit tests, you can remove that particular block.

 Code validation, coding standards and linting jobs are run against the "current" core version, so you do not need to make duplicate variants for those jobs.